-Differentiated Learning and Support: Further develop staff capacity to differentiate programming in Literacy and numeracy for both high achieving students and students needing support including the embedding of Literacy and numeracy in all KLAs.
+Differentiated Learning and Support:

+Further develop staff capacity to

+differentiate programming in Literacy

+and numeracy for both high achieving

+students and students needing support

+including the embedding of Literacy and

-Effective use of assessment: Use of qualitative and quantitative student assessment data to inform and improve teaching and learning practices.
+Effective use of assessment: Use of qualitative and quantitative assessment data to inform and improve teaching and learning practices.
 Review current assessment data and practices to address the needs of students and drive future programming.

-Evidence and collation of data: Use 3 approaches of assessments (i.e. Assessment for, assessment as, assessment of) data to inform and improve teacher practices and future planning.
+Evidence and collation of data: Use approaches of assessments (i.e. Assessment for, assessment as, assessment of) data to inform and improve teacher practices and future planning.
 Tracking student progress on PLAN.